 1.1.5 There is a robust assessment of stocks.
 17.6 - 1.1.5.1 Are assessment models used and are they appropriate to the biology of the target species and the type of fishery?
 60 Robust assessment models are used.
 These are generic and do not account for specific characteristics of either the biology of the species or the nature of the fishery.
 The assessment is a tuned XSA, with reference points based on the S-R plot, a short term forecast based on long term GM recruitment.
 The assessment is performed on an annual basis.
 The assessment is appropriate to the species and fisheries, but does not capture all major features of the biology of the species (e.g. M (mortality) is not varied with age and maturity at age is constant over time).
-The score for this PI has been reduced to reflect the poor estimation of recruitment and the absence of 12, R53, R56 21.2 85 80 Assessment models are used.
-Major criteria are related to the species and/or the fishery, but there are some areas of the assessment that are generic. recent investigations of the exchange between NE-Arctic and North sea stock.
+12, R53, R56 21.2 85 80 Assessment models are used.
+Major criteria are related to the species and/or the fishery, but there are some areas of the assessment that are generic.
 100 Assessment models are used and capture all major features appropriate to the biology of the species and the nature of the fishery and the nature of the management questions being asked.